Beneficiaries for TFSAs, RRSPs, RRIFs and other key accounts

 Other RRSP beneficiary options?

-Consider naming a beneficiary other than adult children.
-Why?
-If no proper beneficiary is named (i.e., you have no spouse and only have non-dependent adult children to name) OR if the estate is listed as the beneficiary, then the RRSP assets will simply be added to the estate or given to non-dependent adult children beneficiaries, included in the deceased’s income as a deemed disposition of the deceased – and the estate will be responsible for paying the taxes owing.
-While simple, letting RRSP assets go to the estate increases the value of the estate and more probate or administration fees will apply to settle it.
-Adult children should be aware of this and so should the RRSP owner!
+Consider this: if the estate is listed as the beneficiary, then the RRSP assets will simply be added to the estate, included in the deceased’s income as a deemed disposition – and the estate will be responsible for paying the taxes owing.
+While simple, letting RRSP assets go to the estate increases the value of the estate and more probate or administration fees will apply to settle it but probate shouldn’t be feared.

 (Note: In Quebec, it is generally not possible to name beneficiaries on RRSP or RRIF applications.
 This means RRSP and RRIF assets generally flow through to the estate.)